-[A] 107.1 General.
-Submittal documents consisting of construction documents, statement of special inspections, geotechnical report and other data shall be submitted in two or more sets with each permit application.
+of special inspections, geotechnical report and other data shall be submitted with each permit application in accordance with Florida Statute 553.79.
 The construction documents shall be prepared by a registered design professional where required by Chapter 471, Florida Statutes & 61G15 Florida Administrative Code or Chapter 481, Florida Statutes & 61G1 Florida Administrative Code.
 Where special conditions exist, the building official is authorized to require additional construction documents to be prepared by a registered design professional.